Vamsi-Pusapati/SG_Comm/neo4j/setup.md

       ```
 3. Restart the server.

+In the desktop you'll be able to do this by clicking on the
+three dots to the right hand side of your database and then select settings.
+You can add the fragment at the end of the file.

 ### Verifying the installation

 You can check that the installation went well by:
-Running `SHOW PROCEDURES yield name, description, signature`.
+Running the cypher `SHOW PROCEDURES yield name, description, signature`.
 The list of procedures should include a number of them prefixed by **n10s**.

 For testing the extension is mounted run `:GET http://localhost:7474/rdf/ping` on
 the neo4j browser.
 This should return the following message
 ```
 {"ping":"here!"}
 ```

 ## Basic flow